May 11, 2021

 Prioritize your work independently.
 If possible, turn off some (or all) of your notification sounds.
 Create a habit of checking your messages throughout the day in case there are true emergencies but not letting your texts and emails distract you from your true priorities.

-Time management expert Kathryn McKinnon suggests the 6-12-6 rule: you take 20 minutes to check your email three times a day – 6 am, 12 pm, and 6 pm.
+Time-management techniques expert Kathryn McKinnon suggests the 6-12-6 rule: you take 20 minutes to check your email three times a day – 6 am, 12 pm, and 6 pm.
 While you don’t have to follow this rule exactly, it does make an important point about not being “glued” to your messages and notification.

 Often, we are put under pressure to have things ready “yesterday”.
 Honestly, this is usually the result of poor planning on someone else’s part.